 In addition, millennials are looking for certain features in a home more than others.
 Here are some of the top home features millennials want, according to the Dave Ramsey real estate trends report.

 - Garage storage (80%)

 - Walk-in pantry (79%)

 3. Virtual Marketing Will Rule

-Selling a house will also be different in Shoreline this summer in that your marketing should focus on virtual marketing.
+Selling a house will also be different in Seattle this summer in that your marketing should focus on virtual marketing.
 This means chiefly online 3D home tours, but there are a couple of other important tactics.